La Sagesse School: History

 The school established its own board of governors and rented the building from the Daughters of Wisdom.
-However the school faced increasing competition from other local private schools (e.g. the Royal Grammar School, Newcastle) and when the Daughters of Wisdom decided to treble the rent in 2008, the Governors decided to close the school.
+However the school faced increasing competition from other local private schools (e.g. the Royal Grammar School, Newcastle particularly once the Royal Grammar School began admitting girls in all years in 2008) and when the Daughters of Wisdom decided to treble the rent in 2008, the governors decided to close the school.

-In 2009, Freddy Shepherd (a Newcastle United F.C. shareholder) acquired the site for development and in 2013, sold the house to Jeff Winn, a solicitor, who secured that part of the site as part of a joint purchase with David Wilson Homes.
+In 2009 Freddy Shepherd (a Newcastle United F.C. shareholder) acquired the site for development and in 2013, sold the house to Jeff Winn, a solicitor, who secured that part of the site as part of a joint purchase with David Wilson Homes.